LilyTronics/lily_data_logger_software/readme.md

 Universal data logger software aiming to work with any kind of electronics measurement device.
 Not only logging data but also controlling instruments (process automation).

+## Releases

+No releases yet, still work in progress.
+Things to do for the first release:

+* Add/edit/delete instruments
+* Add/edit/delete process steps
+* Add/delete measurements
+* Store/reload application settings
+* Edit configuration
+* Save/load configurations
+* Start/Stop data logger
+* Export measurements to CVS
+* Check instruments
+* Add the following instruments:
+  * TDS220 oscilloscope (or compatible TDS200, TDS1000 and TDS2000, they have the same interface)
+  * NI USB-6009 (requires drivers from NI)
+  * Protek 506 digital multimeter
+  * Arduino Uno IO module (reading analog voltages, reading and writing digital IO, sketch for the Arduino Uno is included in this repo)
+  * Add simulated instruments (for demo/testing the application):
+    * multimeter giving some random values
+    * temperature chamber

 ## Installation

 Requirements for running the application: